Lido Advisors LLC Purchases 1,770 Shares of United Parcel Service, Inc. (NYSE:UPS)

-Lido Advisors LLC raised its stake in United Parcel Service, Inc. (NYSE:UPS) by 15.5% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 13,192 shares of the transportation company’s stock after buying an additional 1,770 shares during the period.
-Lido Advisors LLC’s holdings in United Parcel Service were worth $2,744,000 at the end of the most recent quarter.
+Lido Advisors LLC increased its position in shares of United Parcel Service, Inc. (NYSE:UPS) by 15.5% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 13,192 shares of the transportation company’s stock after acquiring an additional 1,770 shares during the period.
+Lido Advisors LLC’s holdings in United Parcel Service were worth $2,744,000 as of its most recent filing with the Securities and Exchange Commission.

 NYSE:UPS opened at $181.49 on Friday.
 The company has a 50-day moving average price of $192.35 and a 200-day moving average price of $195.91.
 United Parcel Service, Inc. has a 12 month low of $154.76 and a 12 month high of $219.59.
 The company has a current ratio of 1.39, a quick ratio of 1.39 and a debt-to-equity ratio of 1.94.
 The stock has a market cap of $158.09 billion, a price-to-earnings ratio of 25.89, a P/E/G ratio of 1.49 and a beta of 1.06.